korenLazar/supermarket-scraping/README.md

 # Supermarket basic scraping
-The library supports scraping from Shufersal, Co-Op and Zol Vebegadol.
+The library supports scraping from Shufersal, CoOp and Zol Vebegadol.

 ## Installation
 clone: